 - Visualize the state of the next3/1 system, present and past values, including the log of the events that happened to the system. - Configure the devices: The next3/1 configuration can be modified by the installer/user at commissioning to adapt the equipment to the energy system in the best possible way.
 The normal process to configure the next3/1 is the use of the "Configuration Wizard" at the commissioning.
 This is a step-by-step procedure that helps you to configure the system in a simple way.
-This avoid mistakes and is the preferred way to configure the device.
+This avoids mistakes and is the preferred way to configure the device.
 Individual settings are also accessible for each part of the next3/1.
-The factory values of these settings are reported in the table at the end of this manual. - Record monitoring data: In order to analyze what happened in the energy system, the nx-interface stores measurements data in its internal memory and on a USB memory stick for later analysis (csv files). - Be connected: The nx-interface is also the gateway to the outside world.
-It allows to connect a system to the internet and the Studer monitoring portal.
-If the nx-interface is connected to the internet, the recorded data can be sent to the Studer web portal user account( https://portal.studer-innotec.com).
-The nx-interface is also the gateway to MODBUS communication with third party control systems.
+The factory values of these settings are reported in the table at the end of this manual. - Record monitoring data: In order to analyze what happened in the energy system, the next gateway stores measurements data in its internal memory and on a USB memory stick for later analysis (csv files). - Stay connected: The next gateway is the door to the outside world.
+It allows to connect a system to the internet and the Studer monitoring portal and Studer Monitoring app.
+The Studer portal is accessible using the address https://portal.studer-innotec.com.
+The next gateway is also the entry point for MODBUS communication with third party control systems.